davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 ### Organized record of successes and failures

 Pushing for feedback necessarily implies committing for feedback, though the latter doesn't strictly imply the former.
+It can be nice to be "forced" to push all your "silly" mistakes; this helps you keep track of where time is really going.
+If you don't commit for feedback, it can be easy to forget that you've already tried something and couldn't get it to work.

 Even if you don't share your results, it can be incredibly helpful to have organized logs from the past few days for your own sake as well.
 What happened the last time that this worked?

-If you don't commit for feedback, it's easy to forget that you've already tried something and couldn't get it to work.
+Still, it may be better to save `container.log` files automatically with every experiment, even if the experiment is kicked off manually.
+In GitLab logs get cut off after some time, a limitation you don't run into when you save logs yourself.

 ### Insufficient local resources